control.StateSpace

 frequency_response

-Evaluate the linear time-invariant system at an array of angular frequencies.
+Evaluate LTI system response at an array of frequencies.

 horner

-Evaluate system's transfer function at complex frequency using Laub's or Horner's method.
+Evaluate value of transfer function using Horner's method.

 isctime